ps-ssingh/CKAD/README.md

-#Certification Tip: Formatting Output with kubectl

-The default output format for all kubectl commands is the human-readable plain-text format.
+# Kubernetes `kubectl` Output Formatting Guide

+Understanding how to format the output of `kubectl` commands can significantly improve your productivity and insights when working with Kubernetes.
+By default, `kubectl` commands return information in a human-readable plain-text format.
+However, you can customize this output format to better suit your needs using the `-o` (output) flag.

+## Using the `-o` Flag

-The -o flag allows us to output the details in several different formats.
+The `-o` flag allows you to specify the format of the command's output.
+Here's the general usage pattern:

 ```bash
 kubectl [command] [TYPE] [NAME] -o <output_format>

 Here are some of the commonly used formats:

 -o jsonOutput a JSON formatted API object.